Your real estate bio is not your resume. It’s your sales page!

 - Put it into first person, used active verbs, and kept it under 250 words (#6).

-- Work through principles 1-3 before you start writing the entire bio.
+- Work through principles 1-3 first, before you start writing the entire bio.
 That gives you some content to draw from when writing the bio.

-- Review the bio to see if you've hit on all the key principles described in this post.
+- Review the bio to see if you’ve hit on all the key principles described in this post.
+Again, have someone else read it and help you add more “color” in place of generic descriptions.

 Once you’re happy with your real estate bio, go through all your online profiles and update them…your Zillow, Realtor.com, personal website, Facebook profile, etc. You may have to create even shorter versions for some pages.
 Also Google your name to see how you look in online search and optimize your search profile (see this post: It’s time to Google yourself (again).